A Field Report on Self Study Literacy

 I asked someone, if I gave it to cops, would they give it out?
 No. That’s what I thought.
 Exactly that at the Ashtabuja temple of original Durga, The Mother Goddess.
 The nice cop over chai actually said, No, don’t give it, this kid, Karan, his parents don’t want him to read.
 Meaning, the cop himself doesn’t want the unpards to learn to read.
 Pitaji suggested, it upsets the local cheap labor market, for that reason.
 I asked Mohammad Haneef, would Army give it?
 Yes.
 Maybe the army.

 A fire is lighting; this is a fire.
-Lots of well dressed young men at the airport are unpard, one holds the paper upside down, listens with great attention.
+Lots of well dressed young men at the airport are unpard, one studies it carefully, holding the paper upside down, listens with great attention.
 Keeping it safe, he will spend time with it later, as long as it can keep teaching him.
 He takes it.

 But me, I am really taking it — to heart.
 I feel like a melting crazy old man, I am crying, just that this is what it is.
 What it actually is.
 And for so many, for millions, a biliion maybe more. it’s not only the number, it’s the significance.
 Do you see?
 Do you see yet?
 These are the unpards but also the unseen.
 No one sees; all helpless, "we are just trying to survive, mister, what can I do".